mzandvliet/RainworldModLoader/README.md

 # RainworldModLoader
 Proof of concept Rainworld Mod Loader (meaning not usable, but with extra work it could be)

 If you are a mod developer, please do get in touch and provide feedback!
+I'm on the Rainworld Discord in #modding, https://discordapp.com/invite/SBmHbpW

 (This same approach could be used to create mod loaders for any Unity game, really.)